 One of the main metrics that can be used to evaluate the performance of a mobility management solution is the handover delay.
 In the following, we provide an estimation of the handover delay that can be achieved by TRIM+, using an approach similar to [2].
-Assuming that a mobile node (MN) is using a given access network to exchange media traffic with a correspondent node (CN), we define the handover delay $HO_d$ as the time from the instant the MN starts the attachment procedure to a new access network until it can receive media traffic in that network.
+Assuming that a mobile node (MN) is using a given access network to exchange media traffic with a correspondent node (CN), we define the handover delay HO_d as the time from the instant the MN starts the attachment procedure to a new access network until it can receive media traffic in that network.
 Figure 16 represents the different contributions corresponding to the handover delay.
-The figure presents a simplified view of the handover management procedures of TRIM+, encompassing cases a, b and c of Fig. 6.
+The figure presents a simplified view of the handover management procedures of TRIM+, encompassing cases a, band c of Fig. 6.
 The contributions to the handover delay are described next:

-• $IPcan_d$ is the delay that is necessary to get IP access connectivity in the new IP Connectivity Access Network (IP-CAN).
+HO_d = IPcan_d + Reg + AccessTransfer AccessTransfer ΟK trim.
+AT/CN ACK ACK Address translator or Media over new IP-CAN Correspondent node new IP Connectivity Access Network (IP-CAN).
 This delay includes the time required to acquire an IP address in the new network, as well as the IP address of a P-CSCF (if a new P-CSCF is to be used).